rjenki/RJENKI_BIOS611Project/README.md

-#!/bin/bash

-echo "Hi, this is my 611 Data Science Project.
-More to come."
+Hi, this is my 611 Data Science Project.
+More to come.